Explore Exhibits

 The Fossil Gallery

 The Fossil Gallery not only holds our popular Fish-within-a-fish specimen, but it also holds both of Kansas' state fossils, the Tylosaurus and Pteranodon.
-A majority of the fossils are in Kansas, giving you an idea of what kind of environment the Great Plains look like 65 million years ago.
+A majority of the fossils are in Kansas, giving you an idea of what kind of environment the Great Plains looked like 65 million years ago.

 Bringing Fossils to Life

 Bringing Fossils to Life shows you the transformations that life has undertaken throughout time.
-With modern animals and their ancient relatives for comparisons, see the progression of evolution, and the motivations behinds these changes.
+With modern animals and their ancient relatives for comparisons, see the progression of evolution, and the motivations behind these changes.

 Rattlerssss: From Fear to Fascination